 Upper School Travel Opportunities 2016-2017

 Explore Italian design and innovation in fashion, cuisine, and automobiles on a 1-week trip to Northern Italy.
 You will visit the Ferrrari, Lamborghini, and Ducati factories and museums near Bologna.
 Then you will tour the fashion district on Milan, take a cooking class at Academia Barilla in Parma, and travel around Lake Como.
 Don't miss this incredible opportunity to learn about the fascinating design of Italy.
-Click here for the trip application.
 (March, Ms. Finigan)

 Experience the language, culture, and history of France on a ten-day exchange with Lycée Saint Joseph in Toulouse, France.
 The students from St. Joseph will be visiting Bullis in October, giving our students a chance to meet and know some of them before our visit.
 Students will spend a part of the trip attending school classes and events with their hosts, and another part of the trip touring local and regional sites in southwestern France.
-Click here for the trip application.
 (March, Ms. Martin & Mr. Métée)

 Explore London to gain a deeper understanding of literary and historical themes in Britain.
 Students will see and experience firsthand the important people, places and events that have shaped the literature and history of Britain.
 Students will practice analyzing key themes in British literature and history, and gain appreciation for a new culture and its people.
-Click here for the trip application.
 (June, Ms. Via)

 Iceland is a country filled with breathtaking landscapes and unique geological phenomena.
 Making art and photography the central focus of this trip will not only give you the chance to capture your experience in a concrete way, it will also allow you to analyze the scenery in a technical way.
 Since the trip will take place in the summer, daylight is abundant.
 This will maximize our opportunity to explore, photograph, and draw.
 Moreover, you will also experience Icelandic hospitality and friendliness firsthand through your interactions with the local people.
-Click here for the trip application.
 (June, Mr. Riffee)

 This trip has been filled for December 2016.
 Transform your life and those of others as you assist in the building of school in the Siem Reap Province of Cambodia.
 During this trip, you will interact closely with Caring for Cambodia, a non-profit organization that works towards providing education to children in poverty stricken areas.
 You will also have an opportunity to learn more about the history of Cambodia and Asia, and the hardships that are prevalent in the country.
 Join us on this eye opening adventure.
 Read about last year’s trip.